ChenhongyiYang/QueryDet-PyTorch/README.md

 |-- ...  # other stuffs
 ```

-If you do not want you store your training results in other place, you can run `ln -s /path/to/your/storage work_dirs` to create a symbolic link.
+If you do not want to store your training results in another place, you can run `ln -s /path/to/your/storage work_dirs` to create a symbolic link.

-In the following we will assume you have created such a directory and introdce the training, testing, and evaluating commands.
+In the following, we will assume you have created such a directory and introduce the training, testing, and evaluating commands.

 ### Training